Gophers coach P.J. Fleck worried NIL deals will have negative impact on recruiting

-INDIANAPOLIS – When the NCAA last year loosened regulations so that student-athletes could earn money off their name, image and likeness, college sports entered uncharted territory.
+INDIANAPOLIS – When the NCAA last year loosened regulations so that student-athletes could earn money off their name, image and likeness (NIL), college sports entered uncharted territory.
 How the newfound freedom of NIL would play out was uncertain, and soon some programs found ways to exploit the situation.

 Promises of specific NIL money to recruits and programs using NIL to attract transfers are two of the issues that have developed.
 Big Ten Commissioner Kevin Warren on Tuesday called for federal legislation to address NIL.